bkclark/pimcpp/WritingHeliumInputfile.md

 particles.
 If we had other species *Types* in our system, we would have to have a PairAction for each species type.

-Finally, let's set the time step \<amsmath\>\\tau\</amsmath\>.
+Finally, let's set the time step \\(\tau\\).
 Because we have produced a particularly accurate many body density matrix, we can use a much higher value for tau then we would have otherwise.
 For, this tutorial let us set *tau* (Section: System) to be 0.05.
 (This is actually still somewhat large, but we want our tutorial to run quickly and will check for convergence later).
 Remember when you choose tau that the value you select must be in the density matrix file as well as all values of tau required by the BisectionBlock Move (i.e. all powers up to
-\<amsmath\>2\^{level}\\tau\</amsmath\>).
+\\(2^&amp;&#35;123&#59;level&amp;&#35;125&#59;\tau\\)).

 Adding observables
 ------------------------------------------------------------------------------------------------------